simonmichael/hledger/MANUAL.md

     $ hledger register --monthly rent
     $ hledger register --monthly -E food --depth 4

-### stats

-The stats command displays quick summary information for the whole journal, or by period.
+#### histogram

+The histogram command displays a quick textual bar chart showing transaction counts by day, week, month or other reporting interval.

 Examples:

+    $ hledger histogram -p weekly dining

+#### stats

+The stats command displays summary information for the whole journal, or a matched part of it.

+Examples:

     $ hledger stats
     $ hledger stats -p 'monthly in 2009'

-### test

-This command runs hledger's internal self-tests and displays a quick report.
-The -v option shows more detail, and a pattern can be provided to filter tests by name.
-It's mainly used in development, but it's also nice to be able to test for smoke at any time.

-Examples:

-    $ hledger test
-    $ hledger test -v balance

-## Add-on commands
+### Add-on commands

-The following extra commands will be available if they have been [installed](#installing).
-Add-ons may differ from hledger core in their level of support and maturity and may not be available on all platforms;
+The following extra commands will be available if they have been [installed](#installing) (run `hledger` to find out.)

+Add-ons may differ from hledger core in their level of support and maturity and may not be available on all platforms; if available, they are provided on the download page.
-if available, they are provided on the download page.
-Note currently you must invoke add-on commands like, eg: `$ hledger-web ...`, not `$ hledger web ...`.
-The hledger-NAME executables support the usual hledger options, plus any specific options of their own.

-### chart
+#### chart

 The chart command saves an image file, by default "hledger.png", showing a basic pie chart of your top account balances.
 Note that positive and